mnhthompson/mnhthompson/README.md

 ## About Me

-- I'm currently learning ...
+- I'm currently learning Software Documentation
 - My goals are to Graduate the winter of 2026
-- Ask me about ...
+- Ask me about API's

 ## Technologies and Tools